 - Exhibition and Interpretive Development—Will your exhibition be accessible physically and intellectually?
 Is it an active learning experience that reaches a variety of learners?
 Is it relevant to the target audiences?
 Asking important questions like “so what?” is important at the beginning of the process.
 Tim gives guidance by thinking through an exhibition’s or historic site’s conceptual framing, big ideas, main messages, overall themes, audiences, and learning strategies.
+Tim recently wrote this Exhibition Planning Guide for the Smithsonian Institution Traveling Exhibition Service.

 - Relevance and Historical Thinking—How can your institution become more relevant to your audiences?
 Tim incorporates historical thinking skills into programs and exhibitions to promote why history is an important foundation for the present.